 Cloud computing can lead to long term cost savings for educational facilities

 Reducing costs is one of the top benefits of implementing cloud computing in your educational facility.
 Rather than managing your facility’s IT on campus, moving to cloud computing creates an IT ecosystem in a cloud environment.
 The reason for this is that capital expenses shift to predictable monthly subscription expenses from a managed service provider.
-With cloud computing in education, there is a reduced cost to data storage as well as the cost to regularly support the facility’s data center.
+With cloud computing in education, there is a reduced cost of data storage as well as the cost to regularly support the facility’s data center.
 There is also less money that is spent on having to replace your legacy IT hardware.

 Cloud computing can also help students save money.
 It is well known that college level textbooks are extremely expensive.
 They have outpaced everything in terms of costs, even the cost of tuition.
 This can deter students from buying them.
 Cloud based textbooks are a great solution to this problem as they are less expensive.
 This allows students that have a lower income base to enjoy the same learning material as other students.